A Day at the Office¶

 Defender (Junior 4_3_X) — oversees quality.
 Earns 10% of payout.

 Neither can complete a session alone.
 Both must clock in, both must clock out.
-The Defender's role is not decoration — it is constitutional quality control.

 The point of all of this